doanac/capp-run/README.md

 ## Missing Features

 * Networking is quite limited, but progressing
-* Volumes not yet done
+* Volumes mostly worker, not 100%
 * Can't run all services in a single command.
 The idea is systemd will handle this.